 In Florida in 2015, just over 89 percent of motorists use seatbelts as they should.
 That year saw a 0.6 percent increase in usage over the previous year.
 There is still more work to go, however.
 Seatbelts are an easy and important safety device that truly save lives.

 Our car accident lawyers know the devastation associated with being injured or losing a loved in an accident.
-We can help you fight for the compensation your family deserves.
+Our injury attorneys can help you fight for the compensation your family deserves.